Striped Bass Fishing Flies

 is with slow strips and short twitches.

-Link to more about Peanut Butter Flies.
+Link to see more about: Peanut Butter Flies.

 Steve Farrar ties some large flies using a material that is a blend of Angel Hair and Kinky Fibre.
 This blend has a semi-coarse texture and a fine "Angel Hair" flash.
 It holds it's shape and silhouette in the water, making it a good choice for making full bodied flies like those that represent peanut bunker.
-Link to more about this Peanut Bunker Fly.

-Bob prefers bucktail because it has a natural taper that helps with the shaping of the fly
+Bob prefers bucktail because it has a natural taper that helps with the shaping of the fly and gives the fly movement in the water.

-Link to more about Hollow Flies.
+Link to see more about: Hollow Flies.